abduazizR/selection_bias_presentation_2024/selection bias presentation.typ

 - Epidemiologists excelled in conceptualizing and making the distinction between confounding and selection.

-- It’s a good habit to make sure that your collaborators are on the same page regarding terminologies to avoid any confusions.
+- It’s a good habit to make sure that your collaborators are on the same page regarding terminology to avoid confusions.

 = General guidelines
 <general-guidelines>